Nah, You Don't Need To Feel Empathy For Trump

 Advertisement

-Trump’s presidency will be forever marked by the harm he has done to marginalized communities, to women, and to those who care more about capitalism than human rights.
-There is no reason to empathize with him for losing a presidency that he never should have had to begin with.
-Instead, the American people should continue to rejoice, celebrating the moment that we defeated one of the most dangerous men in the history of American politics, and reduced him to exactly what he is: a FOX News-watching grandpa who spends way too much time on Twitter.
+Trump’s presidency will be forever marked by the harm he has done to marginalised communities, to women, and to those who care more about capitalism than human rights.
+There is no reason to empathise with him for losing a presidency that he never should have had to begin with.
+Instead, the American people should continue to rejoice, celebrating the moment that they defeated one of the most dangerous men in the history of American politics, and reduced him to exactly what he is: a FOX News-watching grandpa who spends way too much time on Twitter.
 Sad!